I am typing this article, will save it, and then share it on social media, doing all these activities, I would have used a few liters of water.

 Let us look at some of the solutions being worked on.

-France-based Scaleway operates all its data centers on renewable energy and one of its centers is based on an adiabatic cooling system (evaporative process), which minimizes the use of water.
+France-based Scaleway operates all its data centers on renewable energy, and one is based on an adiabatic cooling system (evaporative process) that minimizes water use.

-Amazon (AWS), another large data center company also runs a few of its data centers on the evaporative process.
+Amazon (AWS), another large data center company, runs several data centers on the evaporative process.

 Add comment